Last Updated: June 22nd, 2021 at 4:16 pm

 In addition, comparing the crime rate data of cities can be problematic.
 Some cities take a more relaxed outlook when it comes to crimes.
 Larger cities often don’t report every crime, because of the volume of crime that happens.
 Smaller crimes, such as shoplifting, may be unreported because the law enforcement agencies are busy with more significant problems, such as home burglary or homicide.
 Smaller cities may report more of their crimes, including shoplifting and vandalism.
 This may make these smaller cities seem like they have more crime than larger cities.

 Since crime is secretive by nature, measuring it is often inaccurate.
 Crime statistics are gathered using several methods, such as hospital or insurance records, information from police and other law enforcement agencies, and household surveys.
 Household surveys can help collect information about under-reported crime and are reliable for reporting trends.
 However, public surveys usually don’t cover all crimes, often don’t report on crimes against children, do not cover offenders brought before the criminal justice system, and rarely offer statistics helpful for preventing local crimes.

-If you need a criminal defense attorney in West Palm Beach with real courtroom experience, contact Weinstein Legal.
+If you need a criminal defense attorney in Palm Beach County with real courtroom experience, contact Weinstein Legal.
 If you or a loved one are accused of committing a crime, we can help.